How do African countries and the EU cooperate?

 - EU-Africa summits, at the level of heads of state or government, are held in principle every three years

-- ministerial-level (or 'troika') meetings, held regularly, gather representatives from African and EU countries, the AU Commission, and EU institutions, including the Council of the EU
+- ministerial-level (or 'troika') meetings, held regularly, gather representatives from African and EU countries, the African Union Commission, and EU institutions, including the Council of the EU

 - commission-to-commission meetings

-The EU is currently negotiating a series of economic partnership agreements (EPAs) with the 79 ACP countries.
+The EU has negotiated a series of economic partnership agreements (EPAs) with 48 countries from Sub-Saharan Africa, as part of the Cotonou agreement.
 These agreements aim to create a shared trade and development partnership backed up by development support.